 - Skilled at presenting effective courtroom defense strategies for charge reduction, or potential case dismissal.

 The seriousness of your charges mean you need high quality legal representation.
-Call the Law Office of David P. Shapiro 619-295-3555 now to schedule a free consultation for your weapons charges.
+Call the Law Office of David P. Shapiro 619-295-3555 now to schedule a consultation for your weapons charges.
 We are ready, willing, and able to fight for your freedom.